imahiro-t/chatwork-tool-extension/README.md

   - (bow)
 - Insert To tag on click user icon with Shift key

+### 1.4.0

+- ✨ Enable to insert custom emojis to task field
+- 💄 Enable to insert text of multi lines for custom emoji
+- ✨ Copy link on Click with Shift

 ### 1.3.0

 - ✨ Enable to insert custom emojis to chat field